bloominstituteoftechnology/Multi-Level-Feedback-Queue-Complete/README.md

 simulate a scheduler working through processes.

 Another important aspect that should be touched on is how queues, processes, and the scheduler all communicate with each other.
-For example, a process may need to let the scheduler and the ueue it is currently in know that the process has started a blocking operation, and thus needs to be moved to the blocking queue.
+For example, a process may need to let the scheduler and its parent queue know that the process has started a blocking operation, and thus needs to be moved to the blocking queue.
 Or conversely, a blocking process will need to notify the scheduler and its queue that it has finished its blocking operation, and can thus be moved to a CPU queue.

 ### Algorithm
 The pseudo code for our MLFQ implementation is as follows: